The Pesticides Management Code

 are grouped into a new class of pesticides:

-- Over a two-year period, depending on the pesticide, the application of the highest-risk pesticides used in agriculture and the application of Class 3A pesticides in or on the ground will be prohibited unless
+- The application of the highest-risk pesticides used in agriculture and the application of Class 3A pesticides in or on the ground will be prohibited unless

 justification signed by an agrologist has previously been obtained.